Justin01Wu/ObjectTreeCreator/README.md

 	}
 ```

-## Customize it
+## Customizing it

-User can customized it by adding their own creator:
+User can customize it by adding their own creator:
 ```
 public class CustomizedBeanCreator implements BeanCreator<CustomizedBean>{